 Synovitis – The Runner’s Guide to Diagnosis, Treatment & Prevention

-Nothing reminds of the inter-connectivity in everything better than the lyrics to the spiritual song Dem Bones, by James Weldon Johnson (1871-1938).
-The chosen words take us on a visual trip from the tips of our toes to the top of our heads and back again in the reverse mirror image!
+Our bodies are all made up of small, intricate parts that combine to create a larger, complex organism.
+Nothing serves as a better reminder of this inter-connectivity than the lyrics to the spiritual song Dem Bones, by James Weldon Johnson (1871-1938).
+The words chosen in this song take us on a visual trip from the tips of our toes to the top of our heads and back again…

 Toe bone connected to the foot bone

 Foot bone connected to the heel bone

 Shoulder bone connected to the neck bone

 According to Arthritis Health, there are 206 bones and about 300 joints in an adult human body.
 The majority of these joints are synovial, meaning that they are protected by a membrane filled with a viscous lubricating fluid.
 To better illustrate this point, here is a brief anatomy review lesson.
 You can follow along with the song if you wish!
 There are six types of synovial joints, each named for their dynamic force in the production of movement.